jgmalcolm/jgmalcolm.github.io/_drafts/systematic-reviews.md

 ultimately found no significance.
 Don't spend time on things that were not significant.
 This is an opportunity to highlight the signal among all the noise.

+**Citations.** Don't get caught up in citations; it can distract from your communication.
+Focus first on saying what you want to say in the order you want to say it; then later integrate citations.

 {% comment %}